Parent Bulletin 1

 I would like to welcome our students and their families back to Strathmore for the beginning of a wonderful school year.
 A special welcome to our new students and their families.
 I trust that everyone had an enjoyable holiday.

 At Strathmore Secondary College we value:

-Thursday morning Professional Learning Communities (PLCs) teaching staff meetings commenced.
-These are small teams of teachers working collaboratively on matters directly related to learning and thus leading to higher levels of student achievement.
+Our teachers also aim to be their best; therefore, Professional Learning Community (PLCs) meetings occur every Thursday morning.
+These are small teams of teachers working collaboratively on matters directly related to learning and thereby leading to higher levels of student achievement.